auth-agent/Auth_Agent/README.md

 ```

 #### `POST /revoke`
-Revoke an access or refresh token.
+Revoke an access or refresh token (RFC 7009).

 ```json
 {